baileyp/advent-of-code-2023/notes/day3.md

 Based on the response, the rest wasn't bad and I'm happy it worked, given that JavaScript has let me down here [in the past](https://github.com/baileyp/advent-of-code-2021#day-5-puzzle-solution).

+## Epilogue

+Ok, so I knew the code I wrote for part 2 looked pretty insane (see commit [bf2d941](https://github.com/baileyp/advent-of-code-2023/commit/bf2d941)) so I decided to ask CP to help

+> Can this code be made simpler?

+The result is in commit [b549c8b](https://github.com/baileyp/advent-of-code-2023/commit/b549c8b) and from it I learned:

+- You can pass a block of code to `Hash.new` and that functions pretty much idential to Python's `defaultdict`
+- Ennumerables have an `each_with_index` method, the yield of which is usable in a `do` loop
+- Strings have a `chars` method